An observation on the Tur\'an-Nazarov inequality: Proofs and examples in dimension one

 We expect that the expression for $C(m)$ in Lemma \ref{Khov.bound.1} provided by the general result of Khovanskii can be strongly improved in our specific case.
-Let us recall the following result of Nazarov \cite[Lemma 4.2]{N}, which gives a much more realistic bound on the local distribution of zeroes of an exponential polynomial:
+Let us recall the following result of Nazarov \cite[Lemma 4.2]{N}, which gives a much more realistic bound on the local distribution of zeroes of an exponential polynomial if the real parts of its exponents are relatively small:

 \begin{lemma} Let $p(t) = \sum_{k=0}^m c_k e^{\lambda_k t}$ be an exponential polynomial, $c_k ,\lambda_k \in \C$.
 Then the number of zeroes of $p(z)$ inside each disk of radius $r>0$ does not exceed $4m+7\hat \lambda r$, where $\hat \lambda = \max|\lambda_k|$. \end{lemma}